JasperFx/marten/README.md

 - `DestructiveIntegrationContext` -- similar to `IntegrationContext`, but will wipe out any and all Postgresql schema objects in the `public` schema between tests.
 Use this sparingly please.
 - `OneOffConfigurationsContext` -- if a test suite will need to frequently re-configure the `DocumentStore`, this context is appropriate.
-You will need to decorate any of these test classes with the `[Collection]` attribute, typically using the schema name for the collection name as a convention
+You do *not* need to decorate any of these test classes with the `[Collection]` attribute.
+This fixture will use an isolated schema using the name of the test fixture type as the schema name
 - `BugIntegrationContext` -- the test harnesses for bugs tend to require custom `DocumentStore` configuration, and this context is a specialization of `OneOffConfigurationsContext` for the *bugs* schema.
 - `StoreFixture` and `StoreContext` are helpful if a series of tests use the same custom `DocumentStore` configuration.
 You'd need to write a subclass of `StoreFixture`, then use `StoreContext<YourNewStoreFixture>` as the base class to share the `DocumentStore` between